 Since the construction of the relief road, traffic levels have increased - so much so that some motorists now use the town centre to bypass congestion on the relief road!
 The situation has not been helped by the fact that the A414, of which the relief road is a part - offers an outer alternative the the London Orbital Motorway - the M25 - especially if there is a major incident on the Northern sectors of the motorway.

 In the 1990s, a Hertford bypass was proposed to aleviate these problems but this was eventually rejected by the local authorities and residents on enviromental grounds.
-However, the long-term problems remain and various schemes to tackle the issue have fallen by the wayside through lack of support and uncertainty about the future of transport policy at the highest levels.
+Traffic lights were introduced at the Bluecoates roundabout where congestion is most acute, but this has not had an impavct on overall traffic levbels.
+Various other schemes to tackle congestion have either fallen by the wayside through lack of support or failed to improve traffic flow.